oklas/react-app-alias/README.md

-# Alias solution for rewired create-react-app
+# Alias solution for craco or rewired create-react-app

 This is more than simple alias.
 This is also a multi-project `src` directory.
 Currently, `create-react-app` (CRA) does not support more than one